unjs/h3/MIGRATION.md

 ## Body utils

-The legacy `readBody` and `readRawBody`: Utils had been replaced with a new set of body utils which can leverage native runtime primitives better.
+The legacy `readBody` and `readRawBody` utils are replaced with a new set of body utils that can leverage native runtime primitives better.

 - `readRawBody`: Returns body as [`Uint8Array`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Uint8Array) which is similar to Node.js `Buffer`.
 - `readTextBody`: Returns body as text (`utf8`).